apiato/apiato/docs/_docs/features/rate-limiting.md

-To update these values go to `apiato.php` config file, or to the `ENV` file.
+To update these values go to `app/Ship/Configs/apiato.php` config file, or to the `ENV` file.

 ```php
 /*